What to Do If Your Landlord Won't Make Repairs to Property

 If the infestation occurs later on, the fault falls on the tenant.
 In this case, a landlord may not be responsible for paying for an exterminator and the tenant may be liable for the damage caused by the invading pests.

 Illegal Acts of Landlords

-Evicting or a tenant for requesting repairs or making an official complaint about conditions.
+- Evicting a tenant for requesting repairs or making an official complaint about conditions.

-Not revealing that an apartment is infested with cockroaches, bedbugs, and other creatures.
+- Not revealing that an apartment is infested with cockroaches, bedbugs, or other creatures.

-Interfering with a tenants right to "quiet enjoyment" of the property.
+- Interfering with tenants right to quiet enjoyment of the property.

-Turning off utilities to threatnen or evict a tenant.
+- Turning off utilities to threaten or evict a tenant.